 Treaties in negotiation

 Applications are assessed against the relevant treaty or agreement.
 The general principle for all co-productions is to achieve a balance in creative, financing and expenditure contributions from each country.
-The production must also have a producer from each co-producing country and all key creatives must come from one of those countries.
+The production must also have a producer from each co-producing country and generally all key creatives must come from one of those countries.

 The New Zealand creative contribution is measured through a points test, details of which are set out on the application form.